Visual Studio Code

 2. Type and select Remote-SSH: Connect to Host....

-3. Select roar from the list (or whatever name you gave the Host in your config file).
+3. Select roar (or whatever name you gave Host in your config file).

 4. A new VS Code window will open.
-You will be prompted to enter your password.
+You will be prompted for your password, and for two-factor authentication as for any login.

-5. Once connected, you will see "SSH: roar" in the green bottom-left corner of the window.
+5. Once connected, "SSH: roar" will appear in the bottom-left corner of the window.

-• File Editing: You can now open folders and files on Roar Collab directly from VS Code.
-Go to File > Open Folder... to navigate the remote file system.
+• File Editing: You can open folders and files on Roar in VS Code, from File > Open Folder....

-Do not run heavy computational tasks on the login nodes (where you land by default).
+Do not run heavy computational tasks on login nodes (where VS Code logs in).
 For intensive work, submit batch jobs or use an interactive job.